 Once farmer towns and fisherman’s villages, Bugibba and Qawra are now busy tourist hotspots on the island.
 However, the promenade offers a lovely walk during the summer evenings, where you can capture some beautiful shots of the surrounding vista.

-If you are not bored of beaches and bays by this point, add Mellieha Bay to your list.
-Perfect to try out water sports and work on the tan, there are a LOT of amazing ice cream vendors here too.
+If you are not bored with beaches and bays by this point, add Mellieha Bay to your list.
+Perfect to try out water sports and work on the tan, there are half a dozen amazing ice cream vendors here too.

 Looking over the entire north end of Malta, the Red Tower provides fantastic 360 views across both land and sea.
 Set up as part of the defence strategy of the islands, it is open on certain days of the year (check the Heritage Malta website regularly) and access to the Red Tower is as simple as the rest of Malta – once you see it, you can drive straight to it.